bkw777/MPSM_duct_BKW/README.md

 ![](MPSM_duct_BKW_3.jpg)
 ![](MPSM_duct_BKW_4.jpg)

-The source is in OpenSCAD.
-The FreeCAD file is only used to make the pretty renders.
-The model is highly parametric and uses the openscad customizer to adjust all kinds of things.
+The model is highly parametric and uses the customizer panel in OpenSCAD to adjust all kinds of things.

 The major options are:
 * Fan size: 40mm, 35mm, 30mm